uhqd/esapiForDummies/README.md

 If you take a look on the directory, you will find several downloaded files/dir.
 You do not need to understand what are these files for the moment.
 One of this file is .sln file (Visual Studio Solution)
 ### Building your project
-Double click on this .sln file to open it on Visual Studio Here, you may have (or not) to do the following operations.
+Double click on this .sln file to open it on Visual Studio.
+Here, you may have (or not) to do the following operations.
 On the Visual Studio (VS) right panel (Solution Explorer) you will find a list of references (some needed files to execute your script)

 Find the 2 reference files VMS.TPS.Common.Model.API and VMS.TPS.Common.Model.Types

 They are provided by VARIAN to access the information you can get and the actions you can do in Eclipse from your script.

-If you are lucky you have the good ones for your Eclipse version (and you have nothing to do)
+If you are lucky you have the good version of these files for your Eclipse version (and you have nothing to do)

 If a yellow danger triangle is drawn on these files you have to change them:
 - right click on them and remove them